-Yes, if a council owns property in the BID zone, they must pay.
-In our BID, both Colne Town Council and Pendle Council have a few business premises in the BID zone and will pay a Bid Levy on their property.
+Yes, if a council owns property in the BID area, they must pay.
+In our BID, both Colne Town Council and Pendle Council have a few business premises in the BID area and will pay a BID Levy on their property.

 Do not-for-profit, charities, charity shops have to pay the levy?